-(1) the level of common ownership; (2) the extent to which managerial employees or board members of one firm sit on the board of directors of an affiliated firm; and (3) whether operations are intertwined, such as through the sharing of sales information, involvement in production and pricing decisions, the sharing of facilities or employees, or significant transactions between the affiliated producers.
-Commerce also previously explained its practice of collapsing affiliated companies:
+members of one firm sit on the board of directors of an affiliated firm; 22 and "{w}hether operations are intertwined, such as through the sharing of sales information, involvement in production and pricing decisions, the sharing of facilities or employees, or significant transactions between the affiliated producers."
+Commerce considers these criteria in light of the totality of the circumstances; no one factor is dispositive in determining whether to collapse the producers.
+24